Precious Hearts Romances Presents

-Precious Hearts Romances Presents is a 5-day Philippine program broadcast on ABS-CBN.
-It mainly focuses on adaptations of the best selling paperbacks distributed by company holder Precious Hearts Romances.
+Precious Hearts Romances Presents is a Philippine romantic drama television program broadcast on ABS-CBN starting in 2009.
+The program is based on adaptations of the bestselling Precious Hearts Romances series of paperback novels.
 Its first run was from May 4, 2009 to April 5, 2013, replacing Pieta and was replaced by Dugong Buhay.
 The series returned on its second run from April 30, 2018 to September 27, 2019, replacing Hanggang Saan and was replaced by Sandugo.
 The management decided to reboot the series after five years, which will be under the RSB Unit.

-This series is streaming online on Jeepney TV on its 3:00 PM and 3:30 PM timeslot replacing Mirabella.